 This especially applies for premium tickets.
 You don’t want to spend more than €1,000 to wind up with some budget OTA’s telephone hotline in case anything goes wrong.

 - Baggage Fees

 Economy fares not including hold luggage are more and more common.
 In most cases, travel agencies charge much higher baggage fees than the airlines themselves.
 If bags are not included in your fare, airlines are often the cheaper alternative.

 These tickets are issued in booking class A. This is a full-fare first class ticket – most Oneworld programs grant at least 150%, but most likely 200% of your travel distance in award mileage.
-This is the expected output for flights to Boston:
+This is the expected output for roundtrip from Glasgow to New York:

 - 33,478 Award Miles + 18,710 Tier Miles on Alaska Mileage Plan

 - 18,710 Avios + 500 TP on British Airways Executive Club

 - 18,710 Avios + 1,300 TP on Iberia Plus

 - 18,008 Points on Finnair Plus

 - 11,190 Miles on S7 Airlines Priority Club